Why one UK city is requiring new buildings to include a special brick for birds and bees

 Bee bricks in sunny spots will get used in most places as long as there are the habitats there to support them (gardens with insect-friendly plants), but swifts can be a little bit harder to encourage.
 The adult birds go back to the same nesting spots each year, and to persuade them to take up new areas, you need to play their screaming calls to attract their attention as the breeding season begins.
 Even if swifts don’t take up these hollow bricks, they can be used by other species such as starlings, great tits, as well as some species of bat.

-The swift actually only spends a few months visiting our shores, arriving just in time to breed before heading back to Africa – in a journey they complete without ever stopping, as they feed and sleep in flight.
+The swift actually only spends a few months visiting our shores, arriving just in time to breed before heading back to Africa–in a journey they complete without ever stopping, as they feed and sleep in flight.
 For many of these birds, their arrival may be met with disaster.

-Swifts nest at the same site each year, meeting the same mate there before starting breeding – and often renovation works mean the nest entrance has been sealed.
+Swifts nest at the same site each year, meeting the same mate there before starting breeding–and often renovation works mean the nest entrance has been sealed.
 Their numbers have plummeted by 58% in the 23 years between 1995 and 2018 (the latest year for which we have data).
-Our pollinating invertebrate species, including solitary bees, are also suffering devastating losses – and they are not the only examples.
+Our pollinating invertebrate species, including solitary bees, are also suffering devastating losses–and they are not the only examples.

 Threats to the hedgehog and sparrow